MikeGruz/us-gov-control-historical/README.md

 **Presidents Leaving Early**

-In cases where presidents left office due to death or impeachment, the president who occupied the Oval Office for the majority of that period was coded for.
+In cases where presidents left office due to death, resignation, or impeachment, the president who occupied the Oval Office for the majority of that period was coded for.
 With the exception of Republican Abraham Lincoln's assassination (and Democratic/National Union Party Andrew Johnson's ascendance), no shifts in party control occurred due to early departure from that office.